 Can the pill cause any serious health problems?

 The pill causes a very small increase in your risk of deep vein thrombosis (blood clot), heart attack or stroke.
+It may also lead to a tiny increase in your risk of breast cancer.
+The risk of developing breast cancer due to vaginal ring or pill use in people aged under 35 years is 1 in 50,000.

 When is the pill not a good option?